How Superside’s CMO is redefining creative leadership in the age of AI

 B2C or B2B?
 It doesn’t matter—emotion wins

-When it comes to the age-old question about how to market customers in B2C vs B2B, Rapp doesn’t buy into the idea that B2B marketing should be less emotional or inspiring than B2C.
+When it comes to the age-old question about how to market to customers in B2C vs B2B, Rapp doesn’t buy into the idea that B2B marketing should be less emotional or inspiring than B2C.
 Whether you're selling jackets or creative services, you’re still solving a problem for a human.

 Products exist to solve a customer’s problem… the way to sell a problem is through emotion.